LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 You see there an opportunity to&nbsp;<span translate="no">"Compare & pull request"</span>

 * Do **not** click on that
-    * This would be an attempt to merge changes from your copy back to the original
+    * This would be an attempt to merge changes from your <code>fork</code> back to the original

 The&nbsp;<span translate="no">branches</span>&nbsp;selection is highlighted with a brown rectangle in the graphic above.